Who Will Conor McGregor Fight Next?

 4. Tony Ferguson (UFC, lightweight title defense)

-Although his fight with Nurmagomedov fell through for a third time, Ferguson still rides a nine fight win streak in the lightweight division.
-Regardless of Nurmagomedov’s position as the #2 contender, Ferguson actually walks the walk, and should be considered a challenger.
-If McGregor respected the division, he’d recognize Ferguson’s talent and ability, and give him a shot at the title.
+Although his fight with Nurmagomedov fell through for a third time, Ferguson still rides a nine-fight win streak in the lightweight division.
+Regardless of Nurmagomedov’s position as the No. 2 contender, Ferguson actually walks the walk and should be considered a challenger.
+If McGregor respected the division, he’d recognize Ferguson’s talent and ability and give him a shot at the title.

 5. Max Holloway/José Aldo (UFC, potential featherweight return)